 A friendly, narrative "trick the intern" game with a variety of scenarios — a nice on-ramp for beginners.
 Its own copy is inconsistent about the exact level count (roughly 16–20), and it strongly implies but does not confirm a real-LLM backend.
 Like most games here, it is a black box.

 Verdict: A friendly, varied single-character game.
-Choose PromptTrace when you want to see the prompt stack you are attacking, get structured categorized labs plus a Gauntlet, learn defense, and work in Arabic as well as English.
+Choose PromptTrace when you want to inspect the assembled prompt layers exposed for the challenge, get structured categorized labs plus a Gauntlet, learn why defenses fail and how to mitigate those failures, and work in Arabic as well as English.

 PromptInjects